-In [1749] Muthgu Guru Packiam defines a face irregular total k-labeling f from $V \cup E \cup F$ to $\{1, 2, \ldots, k\}$ of a 2-connected plane graph G(V, E, F) as a labeling of vertices and edges such that different faces have different weights.
+In [1809] Muthgu Guru Packiam defines a face irregular total k-labeling f from $V \cup E \cup F$ to $\{1, 2, \ldots, k\}$ of a 2-connected plane graph G(V, E, F) as a labeling of vertices and edges such that different faces have different weights.
 The minimum k for which a plane graph G has a face irregular total k-labeling is called total face irregularity strength of G and is denoted by tfs(G).
 He provides a bound on this parameter and the exact values for shell graphs and a family of planar graphs consisting of an even number of 5-sided faces and one external infinite face.
-In [269] Bača, Lascsková, Naseem, and Semaničová-Feňovčíková estimate the lower and upper bounds of the entire face irregularity strength for the disjoint union of multiple copies of a plane graph and prove the sharpness of the lower bound in two cases.
+In [280] Bača, Lascsková, Naseem, and Semaničová-Feňovčíková estimate the lower and upper bounds of the entire face irregularity strength for the disjoint union of multiple copies of a plane graph and prove the sharpness of the lower bound in two cases.

-Recall that an edge-covering of G is a family of subgraphs H_1, H_2, \ldots, H_t such that each edge of E(G) belongs to at least one of the subgraphs $H_i, i = 1, 2, \ldots, t$.
-In this case we say that G admits an (H_1, H_2, \ldots, H_t) -(edge) covering.
-If every subgraph H_i is isomorphic to a given graph H, we say that G admits an H-covering.
-Motivated by the irregularity strength and the edge irregularity strength of a graph G, Ashraf, Bača, Kimáková, and Semaničová-Feňovčíková [193] introduced two new parameters, edge (vertex) H-irregularity strengths, as the natural extensions of the parameters s(G) and es(G) as follows.
+Recall that an edge-covering of G is a family of subgraphs $H_1, H_2, \ldots, H_t$ such that each edge of E(G) belongs to at least one of the subgraphs $H_i, i = 1, 2, \ldots, t$ .
+In this case we say that G admits an $(H_1, H_2, \ldots, H_t)$ -(edge) covering.
+If every subgraph $H_i$ is isomorphic to a given graph H, we say that G admits an H-covering.
+Motivated by the irregularity strength and the edge irregularity strength of a graph G, Ashraf, Bača, Kimáková, and Semaničová-Feňovčíková [203] introduced two new parameters, edge (vertex) H-irregularity strengths, as the natural extensions of the parameters s(G) and es(G) as follows.
 Let G be a graph admitting an H-covering.
-For the subgraph H of G under the edge k-labeling β from E(G) to $\{1, 2, \ldots, k\}$, the associated H-weight is defined as $\operatorname{wt}{\beta}(H) = \sum \beta(e)$ over all edges e.
-An edge k-labeling β is called an H-irregular edge k-labeling of the graph G if for every two different subgraphs H' and H'' isomorphic to H we have $wt{\beta}(H') \neq wt{\beta}(H'')$.
+For the subgraph H of G under the edge k-labeling $\beta$ from E(G) to $\{1, 2, \ldots, k\}$ , the associated H-weight is defined as wt ${\beta}(H) = \sum \beta(e)$ over all edges e.
+An edge k-labeling $\beta$ is called an Hirregular edge k-labeling of the graph G if for every two different subgraphs H' and H'' isomorphic to H we have $wt{\beta}(H') \neq wt{\beta}(H'')$ .
 The edge H-irregularity strength of a graph G, denoted by ehs(G, H), is the smallest integer k such that G has an H-irregular edge k-labeling.
-Ashraf et al. define the vertex H-irregularity strength of a graph G, $\operatorname{vhs}(G, H)$, analogously.
-They estimate the bounds of the parameters $\operatorname{ehs}(G, H)$ and $\operatorname{vhs}(G, H)$ and determine the exact values of the edge (vertex) H-irregularity strength for paths, ladders, and fans in order to prove the sharpness of lower bounds of these parameters.
+Ashraf et al. define the vertex H-irregularity strength of a graph G, vhs(G, H), analogously.
+They estimate the bounds of the parameters ehs(G, H) and vhs(G, H) and determine the exact values of the edge (vertex) H-irregularity strength for paths, ladders, and fans in order to prove the sharpness of lower bounds of these parameters.
+Nisviasari, Dafik, and Agustin [1848] provided the total H-irregularity strength of triangular ladders when H is a windmill or triangular ladder.